UMCarpentries/intro-curriculum-python/_episodes/04-python-data-analysis.md

 [*Back to top*](#contents)

 Sometimes we want to create a new column in our data.
-We can use the pandas `assign` method to assign new columns to a DataFrame.
+We can use the pandas `assign` method to assign new columns to a data frame.

 We have a column for the population and the GDP per capita.
 If we wanted to get the total GDP, we could multiply the per capita GDP values by the total population.